daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 return float4(col * s, 1.0);
 ~~~

-Run the shader now, and the neon effect should look pretty decent now!
-The conversion makes pixels that were near-greyscale look much more colourful than before, so the whole scene might look very different to what you were expecting.
+Run the shader now, and the neon colours should pop!
+The conversion makes pixels that were near greyscale look much more colourful than before, so the whole scene might look very different to what you were expecting.

 ![Neon](/img/tut1/part4-scene-neon.png){: .center-image }